 One weekend morning, as I sipped my coffee and scrolled through my Twitter feed on my phone, I came across The Smile Epidemic’s Twitter feed.

-I immediately knew that I needed to featuring them for Philanthropy Friday.
+I immediately knew that I needed to feature them for Philanthropy Friday.
 I contacted Jim Moss, the “smile guy” himself.
 I had to hear what we was doing over there in Canada.

 The Smile Epidemic describes itself as a “social research project based on our shared digital gratitude journal.”
 The concept is simple.
 Your task is to be mindful of the simple things in life that bring you happiness.